angular/angular/aio/content/guide/web-worker.md

 ## Adding a web worker

+To add a web worker to an existing project use the Angular CLI `ng generate` command.

+`ng generate web-worker` *location*

 You can add a web worker anywhere in your application.
-If the file that contains your expensive computation is `src/app/app.component.ts`, for example, you can add a web worker using `ng generate web-worker app`.
+For example, to add a web worker to the root component, `src/app/app.component.ts`, run the following command.

+ `ng generate web-worker app`.

 The command performs the following actions.